 The organisation was founded by four people with Ataxia, who formed the board of directors and trustees and has since increased the board to seven trustees, five with an Ataxia and two, non-disabled people.
-The Board of AFI will always have most trustees with Ataxia, the reason for this is that it brings the wishes, voices and influence of the members into the boardroom and the ethos of “by members for members”.
+The Board of AFI will always have the majority of Trustees with Ataxia, the reason for this is that it brings the wishes, voices and influence of the members into the boardroom and the ethos of “by members for members”.
 The only charity we know of with this structure.

-The current structure of the Board of AFI is the Chairperson: John Kelleher, Company Secretary: David Power, Treasurer: Rita McDermott, Head of Finance: Ken Caulfield, Youth Affairs: Rachel Byrne, Anita Gracey (NI), Founder & Interim CEO: Al Young.
+The current structure of the Board of AFI is the Chairperson: John Kelleher, Company Secretary: David Power, Treasurer: Rita McDermott, Ken Caulfield, Rachel Byrne, Anita Gracey (NI), Kiara Lynch Owens.

 THE MANAGEMENT COMMITTEE

 The management committee is made up of subgroups of volunteers who meet up once a month with the board, these groups are the

 Ataxia Support Team (AST) and Brenda O’Hara, Nora Young, (helpline) Tom Kelleher, Bereavement Grants, Assistance with hospital appointments, Ataxia Clinic, representation with Agencies.

 Sean O’Hara, Willie Barrett, Teresa Kane, Laura Brady, Jessi O'Reilly and David Power are building a network of members to reach out and gather feedback, discuss at management level then target support to where it’s needed.

 It saddens me to say that Al Young as Chief Executive Officer of Ataxia Foundation Ireland, made a formal announcement at July’s AFI AGM 2023, that he is stepping down from the role on medical grounds.